 In the article the author mentions Greece’s right wing group, Golden Dawn, and the way they have gone about using football as a platform to vocalize their opinions.
 This is much like the National Front or the English Defense League in the UK.
 So why is football violence again turned to for recruiters?
 Because once again the youth is feeling the brunt of the country’s mistakes.
 They feel hopeless and angry.
 Greece’s youth unemployment rate is around 50%, give or take, that is ludicrously high and I feel these kids have a right to be angry.
 Sadly, they are just finding the wrong people to believe in.
 Russia is the same way with youth unemployment at about 15%.
 These groups in the far right know that their best chance to increase their ranks is to get these kids that are uneducated and jobless.

 Just look at Brazil and their protests during the Confederations Cup.
 They are pissed off because their country decided to line their own pockets and look towards marketing themselves for the future rather than create better infrastructure and healthcare for their citizens.
 That would have me raring to have a go at someone.

 I understand not all football violence can be attributed to this reasoning but a fair bit of it can.
-If you want to read more about football hooliganism I suggests looking towards someone more suited to tell you about it such as Bill Buford and his amazing book “Among The Thugs”.
+If you want to read more about football hooliganism I suggest looking towards someone more suited to tell you about it, such as Bill Buford and his amazing book “Among The Thugs”.